kailash-manasarovar/statement/docs/timeline/2024/february.md

 - While I was there, a woman police officer was holding up her mobile phone as if she was filming me the whole time.
 - I wondered if they knew exactly who I was and what was happening to me.

-## Cracked rib

-- During this month I crack a rib during yoga class.
-- I wonder if whatever I'm ingesting causes bone thinning because it happened again a few months later.
-- I have to pause yoga for a month or so while it gets better.

 ## European Court of Human Rights